ialbert/pepaln/README.md

     VLSPADKTNVKAAWGKVGAHAGEYGAEALERMFLSFPTTKTYFPHFDLSHGSAQVKGHGKKVADALTNAVAHVDDMPN
     >hb
     VHLTPEEKSAVTALWGKVNVDEVGGEALGRLLVVYPWTQRFFESFGDLSTPDAVMGNPKVKAHGKKVLGAFSDGLAHL

+A separate visualization will be generated for each reference sequence.

 ## Outputs

 The tool will generate outputs in three formats TXT, GFF as well as PDF formats.
 The default filenames are